vmchale/atspkg/README.md

 `ambitious-project.c` in the default directory (i.e. `cbits`).
 You can then call the generated code just as you would call C.

-You may wish to consider [ats-setup](http://hackage.haskell.org/package/ats-setup) as well if you are packaging the Haskell for distribution.
+You may want to consider [ats-setup](http://hackage.haskell.org/package/ats-setup) as well if you are packaging the Haskell for distribution.